Chicago BitTorrent Download Lawyer Defending Victims Accused of BitTorrent Copyright Infringement

 Settlement is not surrender.
 In all litigation, whether the parties are major corporations or individuals, assessments are made as to how much it will cost to litigate a case all the way in court versus how much it will cost to settle.
 Settlements do not equal admissions of wrongdoing.
 In fact, the vast majority of settlement agreements contain language specifically denying liability.
 97% of all civil cases in this country result in dismissal or settlement.
-If you want to invest in litigating your case, The Russell Firm has the experience to help you do that.
+If you want to invest in litigating your case, our BitTorrent download lawyer in Chicago has the experience to help you do that.
 Effectively and decisively.
 However, if you weigh the costs and burdens of litigation and decide you would prefer to settle because of the general financial benefit of doing so, we can help you to reach a settlement that is reasonable and financially wise for you.
 One of the keys to settlement of a torrent download case is to enter settlement negotiations as early as possible, to curtail any argument by the plaintiff that they have expended large amounts of time and resources pursuing their claims against you.

 Have You Been Accused of Copyright Infringement Using BitTorrent Technology?
 Call An Aggressive Defense Lawyer

 The Russell Firm always charges a reasonable flat fee to settle torrent download copyright infringement cases.
 We also give discounts to senior citizens, full-time students, veterans and active duty members of the military.
 You can call 312-994-2424 seven days per week for a free consultation.
 Attorney Erin Russell personally handles every free consultation.
 If you hire our Chicago BitTorrent download lawyer to represent you, Erin will personally handle your case from beginning to end.
 You will never be handed off to a staff member or associate lawyer.
 We accept payment of our fees by cash, credit card, and now by BitCoin and Ethereum.